radwanCS/Tsinghua-CS-SelfStudy/docs/source/content/freshmen_1/intro_IS_and_IT/intro_IS_and_IT.rst

 2. "Computing Essentials 2023: Making IT work for you 2023 by Timothy J.O'Leary, Daniel A. O'Leary, Linda I. O'Leary"

-Can help you acquire a quick general knowledge about the field of IT
+This book can help you acquire a quick general knowledge about the field of IT.

 Tips and Guidelines
 -------------------

-Overall this is only an introductory course that should help you know the difference between information science, information systems , and information technology.
+Overall this is only an introductory course that should help you know the difference between information science, information systems, and information technology.
 You should know what each mean, and have an overall understanding about each one.